Skip to main content

 Sharing externally

-We sometimes need to share information with the individuals we process information about.
+We sometimes need to share information with people we process information about.
 To meet our responsibilities as laid out by law, we will share your information with other organisations.
-Where this is necessary we are required to comply with all aspects of the current data protection legislation.
+Where this is needed, we must follow all aspects of the current data protection legislation.

-• Sharing with the NHS to meet Social Care obligations
+• Sharing with the NHS to meet social care duties

 • Supporting Families Programme